2021 FIFA Club World Cup: Match officials

 Semi-automated offside technology was tested during the tournament.

 Squads

 Each team named a 23-man squad (three of whom had to be goalkeepers).
 Injury replacements were allowed until 24 hours before the team's first match.

 Matches

-The draw of the tournament was held on 29 November 2021, 17:00 CET (UTC+1), at the FIFA headquarters in Zürich, Switzerland, to decide the matchups of the second round (between the first round winner and teams from AFC, CAF and CONCACAF), and the opponents of the two second round winners in the semi-finals (against teams from CONMEBOL and UEFA).
+The draw of the tournament was held on 29 November 2021, 17:00 CET (UTC+1), at the FIFA headquarters in Zurich, Switzerland, to decide the matchups of the second round (between the first round winner and teams from AFC, CAF and CONCACAF), and the opponents of the two second round winners in the semi-finals (against teams from CONMEBOL and UEFA).

 If a match was tied after normal playing time: